Polish–Lithuanian War: Diplomatic developments

-While still at war, under German tutelage, the two sides established diplomatic ties, signing an agreement in Berlin in the summer of 1918.
+While World War I was still ongoing, under German tutelage, the two sides established diplomatic ties, signing an agreement in Berlin on 30 June 1918.
 Lithuania was represented by Augustinas Voldemaras and Konstantinas Olšauskas, while Poland was represented by Adam Ronikier.
-Both sides recognized each other's statehood, Lithuania guaranteed the rights of the Polish minority, while Poland promised to refrain from actions hostile to Lithuania.
-The issue of the border and the belonging of Vilnius, was not addressed.
-Later, after the Germans had withdrawn, the Lithuanian side pressed for Poland's recognition of an independent Lithuania with its capital in Vilnius, which the Polish leadership consistently rejected.
+Both sides recognized each other's statehood.
+In the treaty, Lithuania guaranteed the rights of the Polish minority, while Poland promised to refrain from anti-Lithuanian propaganda.
+Voldemaras later maintained that Ronikier renounced Polish claims to Vilnius.
+However, Alfred E. Senn wrote that the issue of the border and the belonging of Vilnius was not addressed in the treaty, while according to Pranas Čepėnas and Wiktor Sukiennicki the signed agreement mentioned nothing regarding territorial questions.
+The treaty (published in full by Raimundas Lopata) was of interim nature and stated only that: "With regard to the frontier, a principle of a common frontier is accepted, which will be determined by a joint agreement based on ethnic, historic and economic principles".
+After the Germans had withdrawn, the Lithuanian side pressed for Poland's recognition of an independent Lithuania with its capital in Vilnius, which the Polish leadership consistently rejected.

-Polish leader Józef Piłsudski hoped to revive the old Polish–Lithuanian Commonwealth (see the Międzymorze federation) and campaigned for some kind of Polish–Lithuanian union in the Paris Peace Conference.
+Polish leader Józef Piłsudski hoped to revive the old Polish–Lithuanian Commonwealth (see the Intermarium federation) and campaigned for some kind of Polish–Lithuanian union in the Paris Peace Conference.
 Oppositional Endecja desired Lithuania's annexation to Poland, with granting Lithuanians territorial autonomy within ethnic boundaries.
 Poland also did not intend to make any territorial concessions and justified its actions not only as part of a military campaign against the Soviets but also as the right of self-determination of local Poles.
 Due to Polish–Lithuanian tensions, the Allied Powers withheld diplomatic recognition of Lithuania until 1922.

 The Lithuanians claimed Vilnius as their historical capital and refused any federation with Poland, desiring an independent Lithuanian state.
 They regarded Polish federalism as a recreation of Polish cultural and political dominance.
-The Lithuanian government in Kaunas, designated as the temporary capital, saw the Polish presence in Vilnius as occupation.
+The Lithuanian government in Kaunas, designated as the temporary capital, deemed the Polish presence in Vilnius as an illegal occupation.
 In addition to the Vilnius Region, the Suwałki Region was also disputed.
 It had a mixed Polish and Lithuanian population.

 At the time the international situations of newly independent Poland and Lithuania were unequal.
 Poland, much larger in territory and population, was dedicated point #13 in Woodrow Wilson's Fourteen Points.
 It was recognized by all nations of the Entente, officially invited to the Paris Peace Conference, and became one of the founding members of the League of Nations.
 Poland also enjoyed a close alliance with France.